CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - **Delete Labels**: Remove unnecessary labels.
 - **Rename Labels**: Update label names to align with new classification standards.
-- **Hide/Show Labels**: Control the visibility of labels in the interface.
 - **Change Label Colors**: Adjust label colors to improve distinguishability.

 These actions can be accessed through the **Tools** -> **Object Manager** option in the top menu bar, opening the label management window.